August 17, 2015

 Sundays at 3pm

-(Recommended for age 14 and up.
+(For mature audiences.
 Youth under age 14 must be accompanied by a parent or guardian)

-TICKETS ARE NON-REFUNDABLE.
+IMPORTANT – OYES TICKETING POLICY - TICKETS ARE NON-REFUNDABLE.
 OYES THEATRE IS A FIRST COME FIRST SERVE SEATING FACILITY.
 PLEASE ARRIVE EARLY SO YOU MAY FULLY ENJOY YOUR LIVE THEATRICAL EXPERIENCE.

 ALL PRE-PURCHASED/WILL-CALL TICKETS MUST BE CLAIMED BY START OF SHOW (showtime).
 ANY TICKETS NOT CLAIMED BY START OF SHOW WILL BE RELEASED TO GUESTS ON OUR WAITING LIST.